johnbuonassisi/CommonDataLayer/docs/CDL-Cli.md

 - random schema id will be assigned to the request

 ###### List schemas
-- will print all existing schema names and IDs:
+Will print all existing schema names and IDs:
 `cdl --registry-address "http:/localhost:6400 schema names`